truemark/aws-cli-docker/README.md

 # AWS CLI Docker Image

-This project produces a docker image with minimal layers containing the AWS CLI with added functionality to support automatic role switching with STS, etc.
+This project produces a multi-architecture docker image with minimal layers containing the AWS CLI and a few other useful tools.

-This repository produces both linux/amd64 and linux/arm64 docker images for a variety of distributions.
+Operating Systems
+ * Alpine Linux
+ * Amazon Linux
+ * Ubuntu Linux

+Architectures
+ * linux/amd64
+ * linux/arm64

+Installed Packages
+ * tar
+ * zip
+ * unzip
+ * gzip
+ * bzip2
+ * curl

 # How do I use this docker image?